<?xml version="1.0" encoding="ISO-8859-1"?>

 </span></font></font><br />

-<font color="#000000"><font size="4"><span style="font-family: comic sans ms">We'll be launching out of Catawba tomorrow.</span></font></font><font color="#000000"><font size="4"><span style="font-family: comic sans ms"><br />
+<font color="#000000"><font size="4"><span style="font-family: comic sans ms">If I pick something up between now and then, I'll be sure to report.</span></font></font><font color="#000000"><font size="4"><span style="font-family: comic sans ms"><br />

 </span></font></font><br />